thomaswangio/gatsby-starter-primer/README.md

 # twang.dev

-Made with Gatsby and Prisma Style Guide / Components!
+Made with Gatsby and Primer Style Guide / Components!